MinaPecheux/Advent-Of-Code/2019/CSharp/README.md

 Other than that, this first puzzle is pretty straight-forward.
 The only notable thing is that Part II strongly indicates you should [recursion](https://en.wikipedia.org/wiki/Recursion_(computer_science)) to solve the problem.
 Given that you have a question of the form "compute a value for something, then compute the value for this new thing, and so on..." you want to create recursive function, i.e. a process where your top solution depends on the solution you computed for smaller instances of the problem.

 You therefore call the function from within itself (here ``ComputeTotalFuel()`` is called inside of ``ComputeTotalFuel()``).

+## Day 2: 1202 Program Alarm

+#### Answers
+**Part I: 3716293 • Part II: 6429**

+> Day 2 relies on the Intcode interpreter that is implemented in the ``intcode.cs`` file.

+This problem is an opportunity to talk about **mutability** in CSharp.
+We are making use of the Intcode interpreter for the first time and we need to pass it the code to execute (which is stored as a list of integers).
+In my ``IntcodeProgram`` class, this program is turned into a dictionary.
+This allows me to make a new "version" of the inputs that is independent from the initial array that I feed the instance so that it isn't touched by the code.

+Mutable variables are variables that, even if they are passed as parameters to functions, still point to the same address in memory and can therefore be modified directly.

+On the other hand, immutable classes like the basic types (``bool``, ``int``, ``float``, ``string``) and some particular containers (from the ``System.Collections.Immutable`` package) cannot be modified after being created.
+If you want to change the value, you need to reassign the variable to a brand new value in memory.

+For example, in the ``ProcessInputs()`` function, I pass the ``inputs`` list to my Intcode program so that it makes its own copy of it.

+If I removed this transformation, I would need to "copy" the inputs before running them through any processing code!

+> For more info on immutable data structures in C#, you can check out [Microsoft's docs](https://docs.microsoft.com/en-us/dotnet/api/system.collections.immutable?view=net-5.0).